-The MetaStar EQR team is comprised of registered nurses, a clinical nurse specialist, a recreational therapist, a counselor, licensed and/or certified social workers and other degreed professionals with extensive education and experience working with the target groups served by the MCOs.
+The MetaStar EQR team is comprised of registered nurses, a clinical nurse specialist, a physical therapist, a recreational therapist, a counselor, licensed and/or certified social workers, and other degreed professionals with extensive education and experience working with the target groups served by the MCOs.
 The EQR team is supported by other members of MetaStar's Managed Health and Long-Term Care Department as well as staff in other departments, including a data analyst with an advanced degree, a licensed Healthcare Effectiveness Data and Information Set (HEDIS®)1 auditor, certified professional coders, and information technologies staff.

-1 "HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA)."

-Obstetric Medical Home CY 2019 Births Report

-Review team experience includes professional practice and/or administrative experience in managed health and long-term care programs as well as in other settings, including community programs, schools, home health agencies, community-based residential settings, and the Wisconsin Department of Health Services (DHS).
+Review team experience includes professional practice and/or administrative experience in managed health and long-term care programs as well as in other settings, including community programs, schools, home health agencies, community-based residential settings, and the Wisconsin

+&lt;sup>1 "HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA)."

+Obstetric Medical Home CY 2020 Births Report Department of Health Services (DHS).
 Some reviewers have worked in skilled nursing and acute care facilities and/or primary care settings.
 The EQR team also includes reviewers with quality assurance/quality improvement education and specialized training in evaluating performance improvement projects.